gaabytzu/Bitcoin-Faucet-Collector/README.md

 ------------------------------------------------
 Faucet Collector BigPoolSearcher is a software made on visual studio what can collect the free satoshi from a preload list of bitcoin faucets with just one click.

+The project can be found also at: www.faucet-collector.ga

 Installation
 ------------------------------------------------